 If you read my novel, and you feel the entertainment value of it was great, you can pay $5, or $8, or $10…whatever amount you choose.
 If you feel it was just okay but not great, pay me $1, or $3, or $3.72.
 Any amount you decide.

-And, if you think the novel just really wasn’t for you or that my writing, characters, pacing, or whatever just isn’t good, then pay me NOTHING.
+And, if you think the novel just really wasn’t for you or that my writing, characters, pacing, or plot just isn’t good, then pay me NOTHING.

 It’s completely up to you.
 You get my novel for free, delivered to your inbox as a PDF where you can then forward it to your Kindle or your Nook, or your phone, or just leave it on your laptop, wherever you prefer to read it.
 When you’re done, YOU decide what the value was, and YOU make a donation to me for whatever amount you choose.
 Even if that amount is zero.